agbleze/AutoML_application/README.md

 The aim of this project is to predict the number of days that customers are likely to book an accommodation for based on user bahaviour.
-The client is an accommodation provider who sought to obtain an intelligent tool that can enable the prediction of booking days based on a number of features.
+The end-user is an accommodation provider who sought to obtain an intelligent tool that can enable the prediction of number of days that an online vistor will book for accommodation. based on a number of features.

 #### Features / variables used